UCL/research-computing-with-cpp/02templates/index.md

 std::sort(myVectorInts.begin(), myVectorInts.end());
 ```

-Aim: Write functions, classes, in terms of future/other/generic types.
+Aim: Write functions, classes, in terms of future/other/generic types, type provided as parameter.

 ### Why Are Templates Useful?